-You already know the basics of making sure all your tanks, propane, fuel and water are full.
-Depending on where you go there may not be any close.
+You already know the basics of making sure all your tanks, propane, fuel, and water are full.
+Depending on where you go, there may not be any close.

 My Habatchi BBQ

-Having a Class B RV I have a a two burner propane stove.
-When I am plugged in I have my toaster oven but there is nothing like a good burger or steak cooked on a BBQ in the woods.
-Just a note I am a burger freak.
-There is nothing like a good burger with cheese (everything tastes better with cheese) and all the fixin’s to get my tummy growling and my mouth watering!
-My Habatchi BBQ is small so fitting it in to my RV is not a problem.
-It runs on propane so no charcoal needed.
-Using the small 1 pound propane tanks also makes for easy storage.
-Thank goodness because as much as I like the charcoal flavor I do not like the mess.
-It can be set up on the end of a picnic table and is big enough to cook for 1 or 2 people which is perfect since most of the time I am camping alone.
-Whether I am camping in my 69 or my roadtrek this is one item that makes the switch.
+My Habatchi BBQ is small, so fitting it into my RV is not a problem.
+It runs on propane no charcoal is needed.
+Using the small 1-pound propane tanks also makes for easy storage.
+Thank goodness because as much as I like the charcoal flavour, I do not like the mess.
+This small barbeque can be set up on the end of a picnic table and is big enough to cook for 1 or 2 people, which is perfect since most of the time I am camping alone.
+Whether I am camping in my 69 or my roadtrek, this is one item that makes the switch.

 Newspaper

-I know it sounds silly but have you ever tried to start a fire with wet wood?
-I do not know about you but when I am in a campground and there is a fire ring there needs to be a fire in it.
-I usually buy the wood at the campgrounds.
-I have no room for wood and it is really not good to shuttle wood to different areas due to invasive species inside the wood spreading to other areas including inside my van.
-No bugs in the van!!
-Buying from the campground you never know what kind of wood your going to get.
-It could be wet or if you are lucky dry.
-Sometimes they have kindling to start the big logs burning sometimes they do not.
-I also carry a small hatchet so that I can make kindling if they do not sell it.
-Growing up in the country we often had fires at home and my Dad taught me how to build a great fire even with wood that does not really want to catch.
-Taking newspaper and twisting it into a small thin line and inserting into your wood teepee will guarantee you a great start to an awesome fire.
+Growing up in the country, we often had fires at home, and my Dad taught me how to build a great fire even with wood that does not want to catch.
+Taking newspaper, twisting it into a small thin line and inserting the paper into your wood teepee will guarantee a great start to an awesome fire.
 I cannot tell you how many times I have torn my paper towels apart to use the cardboard roll or burned my camp map to get a campfire going.
-Now I make sure I stop and buy a local paper, give it a read with a good cup of coffee then set it on fire!
+Now I make sure I stop and buy a local paper, give it a read with a good cup of coffee, then set it on fire.

 Roasting Sticks and Sandwich Makers